AnthonyCorrado/hue-voice/README.md

 Hue Voice
 =============

-## Control Your Philips Hue lighting system the way it was meant to be according to every sci-fi writer.
+### Control Your Philips Hue lighting system the way it was meant to be...according to every sci-fi writer.
 Ever.

 While still a work in progress, the current generation allows you to control individual or themes of lights using voice commands.
 Adjust the color, the theme, or on/off status with normal human phrases.
 For example: "Turn the bedroom light blue." or "Turn off the desktop lamp."